TabbycatDebate/tabbycat/README.md

 questions (contact below), though obviously we provide no warranty and disclaim all legal liability.
 Pull requests are welcome and encouraged.

+If you're interested in using, developing or otherwise following this software, join our Facebook group: https://www.facebook.com/groups/tabbycat.debate/

 Requirements and getting started
 --------------------------------
 Tabbycat runs on Linux, and requires Python (which is normally distributed with Linux).
 It runs a Django-based server.
 All requirements are included in the installation instructions in the INSTALL file.

+We've seen Tabbycat work fine on OS X, and there's no theoretical reason we can think of why it wouldn't work on Windows, though we haven't tried it.

 You'll need to set up a PostgreSQL database, or your favourite Django-compatible database engine should work just as well.